 - There must not be a break in coverage after the 26th birthday under the parental policy.

 Please Note: Under no circumstances may an employee enroll a sibling, cousin, parent or other dependent relative as a dependent.
-The University reserves the right to request a birth certificate, marriage certificate, or the first two pages of your tax return for audit purposes at any time.
+Duke reserves the right to verify the eligibility of dependents covered by one of Duke's health plans to ensure compliance with plan provisions and the appropriate payment of legitimate health claims.
+This supports Duke's continued efforts to manage the increasing cost of health care.
+The verification may include a request for a birth certificate, marriage certificate, and/or the first two pages of your tax return.